Diabetic eye screening (easy read)

 This special eye test is called NHS Diabetic Eye Screening.

-It is important your eyes are checked every year to look for problems caused by diabetes.
+It is important your eyes are checked every one or two years to look for problems caused by diabetes.

 The NHS Diabetic Eye Screening is a special test for diabetes.